 Plaster of Paris [Calcium hemihydrate, CaSO4.1/2H2O]

-- At 120°C: Some of the water of hydration is last to yield calcium sulphate hemihydrate, called as Plaster of Paris.
+- At 120°C: Some of the water of hydration is last to yield calcium sulphate hemihydrate, called plaster of Paris.

-- At 400°C: Calcium Sulphate decomposes into calcium oxide and evolving Sulphur dioxide and oxygen.
+- At 400°C: Calcium sulphate decomposes into calcium oxide and evolves into sulphur dioxide and oxygen.

 - A paste of this hemihydrate with about one-third of water sets to a hard mass, in any moulding, in about 15 minutes.
 Added water may rehydrate the hemihydrate into dihydrate.

 - Salts like sodium chloride accelerates the hydration to reduce the setting time, while alum or borax reduce the hydration to increase the setting time of hardening.

 - It is used in decorating surfaces, making false ceilings, bondages in surgical treatment, dentistry, etc.

 Alkaline Earth Metals – General Characteristics of Compounds